M.S. in Athletic Training

 Clinical rotations may be semester long or shorter (mini-rotations), immersive (stand alone) or in conjunction with academic courses, to provide a variety of experiences over the 2-year program.
-Clinical experiences are part of academic courses (ATTR 651, 652, 653, 655 and 656) for which students receive academic credit.
-Students are assigned an average of 15-20 hours/week of clinical experience to provide a regular semester average of 225-300 hours.
+Clinical experiences are part of courses for which students receive academic credit.

 Clinical Rotation Plan & Schedule

-Students are assigned to clinical preceptors and sites by the clinical education coordinator (CEC).
-The CEC develops a rotation schedule through the various experience categories required of an accredited program.
+Students are assigned to clinical preceptors and sites by the coordinator of clinical education (CCE).
+The CCE develops a rotation schedule through the various experience categories required of an accredited program.
 All students will complete each category but a student’s preferences, career interests, strengths and weaknesses, goals, and prior experience are taken into consideration for placements.
 Clinical sites and rotation types are continually being added.

 Clinical Experience Categories